wdreames/facebook_misinformation_detector/notes.md

 The text still needs to be processed, but I think if I start from an instance of "." and end at an instance of "All reactions:", I should be able to process the text.

+### Sample entries:

-### The following samples of texts were taken from the current run on a Facebook page.
-Each entry only appeared once:
+The following samples of texts were taken from the current run on a Facebook page.
+Each entry only appeared once.
+These were taken out of the logged text manually.

 ```
 Attention motorists on State Route 99!